LiDuaDua/Zhongliu-s-Resume/readme.md

+This amazing resume generator was created by [Joyee Cheung](https://github.com/joyeecheung)

 ## My Personal Resume

 Read resume data from a JSON file and generate a static web page.
 GitHub Pages support included.